DannyFirmin/comp1110-homework/README.md

 ### Updating

 The homework exercises may be updated during the semester.
 If so, an annoucement will be made.
-To see the updates you should do an 'upstream pull' (which is explained in [lab 2](https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs/blob/master/src/comp1110/lab2/README.md#gitlab-task) on this repo).
+To see the updates you should do an 'upstream pull' (explained in [lab 2](https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs/blob/master/src/comp1110/lab2/README.md#gitlab-task)) on this repo.